ory/hydra/README.md

 Access Control, OAuth2, and OpenID Connect layer** that integrates with every identity provider you can imagine.

 Hydra is available through [Docker](https://hub.docker.com/r/oryam/hydra/) and relies on RethinkDB for persistence.
-Database drivers are extensible, in case you want to use RabbitMQ, MySQL, MongoDB, or some other database instead.
+Database drivers are extensible in case you want to use RabbitMQ, MySQL, MongoDB, or some other database instead.

 Hydra is built for high throughput environments.
-Check out this siege benchmark on a Macbook Pro Late 2013, connected to RethinkDB validating a access tokens.
+Check out the below siege benchmark on a Macbook Pro Late 2013, connected to RethinkDB validating access tokens.

 *Note*: There is no cache involved.
 You could use a different access token for every request and still get the same benchmark results.